olingern/yarn-retry/README.md

 ## Usage

 Copy `yarn-retry.sh` and place in your project.
 Your CI command should now use this script to handle retries.

+## Running the simulation

+1. Clone the repo
+2. Run the server: `node ./app.js`
+3. Run the script: `./yarn-retry.sh`